RaspiManu/MMM-FrameLight/README.md

 Every lighting effect inside `PartyMatrix: []` is surrounded by `{}` and separated by `,`.
 For explanations on how to configure effects see "Effect configuration".

+**NOTE:** While party mode is active, the party mode effect script runs in an infinite loop, which is stopped along with a correct shutdown of the [MagicMirror²](https://magicmirror.builders/) program or the system.
+In case of abrupt termination of the [MagicMirror²](https://magicmirror.builders/) program while party mode is active, control over the script is lost and the complete system must be restarted.

 <img src="../media/README Media/images/break.png" width="1000" height="8">

 #### Effect configuration